PixelGirl/FeatherFlight/README.md

 # FeatherFlight

+FeatherFlight aims to improve default flight plugins.

-This branch is where new implementations will be commited and tested, therefore i do not recommend using this version.
+The development branch is where new implementations will be commited and tested, therefore i do not recommend using the development version.
 Use the master branch for a stable release.

 FeatherFlight plugin by Joris